hungcq/knowledge-repo/it/microservices-patterns/4-managing transactions with sagas.md

         - Need compensating transaction: compensatable trans
         - Not required: read-only, pivot, retriable trans
   - Implementation: contain logic that coordinate the steps of the saga
+  - Storing saga state: saga instance is saved to DB when created, and is loaded & saved to DB when handling reply messages
 ### 2 ways to structure saga's coordination logic:
 - Choreography: distribute decision making and sequencing among the saga participants
   - Main communication method: events